 Search for Rentals

-- Access the 211 Community Resource Database for a wealth of information.
+- 211 Community Resource Database includes a wealth of information.
 Try the keyword "rental listing."

-- View PHB's affordable rental housing portfolio to see a map of rental projects throughout Portland.
-You may also be interested in the Housing Profiles to learn about development projects in planning or under construction and completed projects.
+- PHB's affordable rental housing portfolio has a map of rental projects throughout Portland.

 Referrals, General Services, and Education